JWPedia/JWPedia.github.io/studynotes.md

 date: 2020-07-30
 ---

 Below, you can find the course syllabus for Study Notes and the respective articles for each section.
-The syllabus is designed so that it can be read in sequence to understand everything at any time.
-For that reason, it deviates from normal curricula.
-It covers each topic from high school to university levels, all in one go.
+The syllabus is designed so that it can be read in sequence to understand everything.
+It deviates from normal curricula, covering each topic from high school to university levels, all in one go.

 # Mathematics